Bill Oddie Goes Wild

-Bill Oddie Goes Wild is a British television series about natural history, presented by Bill Oddie.
+Bill Oddie Goes Wild was a British television series about natural history, presented by Bill Oddie.
 Three series were made.
+It was the successor to Bill Oddie's previous ornithological programme, Birding with Bill Oddie, which ended at the end of March 2000 after three series.

 Series 1

-A six-part series on Fridays showing on BBC Two at 7:30 pm from 5 January 2001.
-Oddie visited six locations around the country in search of a variety of wildlife – including birds, but also featuring sharks, snakes, dragonflies, badgers, bees, deer, squirrels and many more.
-The series was supposed to start in September, but had been delayed until the New Year.
+This was a six-part series broadcast on Fridays in the UK on BBC Two at 7:30 pm from 5 January 2001.
+Presented by Bill Oddie the programme showed him as he visited six locations around Britain in search of a variety of wildlife – including birds, but also featuring sharks, snakes, dragonflies, badgers, bees, deer, squirrels and many more.
+The series was supposed to start in September 2000, but was delayed due to the Fuel protests in the United Kingdom until early 2001.

-As with Birding with Bill Oddie, the programmes were only loosely scripted, and a lot of Oddie's dialogue is spontaneous.
+As with the previous series, Birding with Bill Oddie, the programmes were only loosely scripted, and a lot of Oddie's dialogues were spontaneous and improvised.